ahbabshahin/Pharma-Stocks/README.md

 Sales table added.
 Next update, CSV Download options for sales data.

+Need to add notifications for low stock alerts.

 There would be a dump management to track return product.

 It's being made with MEAN stack.